Super Mario RPG: Development

-According to Yoshio Hongo of Nintendo, Super Mario RPG came out of Shigeru Miyamoto's desire to make a RPG game using Mario, plus Square's desire to develop an RPG that could do better outside of Japan than their previous titles.
+According to Yoshio Hongo of Nintendo, Super Mario RPG came out of Mario creator Shigeru Miyamoto's desire to make an RPG using Mario, as well as Square's desire to develop an RPG that could do better outside of Japan than their previous games.
 Development began in early 1994 after a business meeting between Nintendo and Square.
 The first phase was spent on deciding a basic system, while the isometric view was chosen to help bring the world to life.
-To help the game fit with the Mario series, it was made to be more action- and movement-focused compared to Square's other RPGs.
+The game was originally conceived with weapons in mind, but as meetings with Miyamoto progressed, the development team realized that they didn't fit with the Mario franchise, and left them out.
+An exception was the hammer, which Miyamoto insisted on keeping.
+One of the main concerns of the development team was they did not want to make a "normal RPG that simply substituted in Mario characters."
+To help the game fit with the Mario series, it was made to be more action- and movement-focused compared to Square's other RPGs, using concepts such as jumping and dashing.
 Development began in earnest during the second quarter of 1995, when the programming, story events, and graphics data were being implemented.

-The game was officially unveiled by both Mario creator and producer Shigeru Miyamoto and co-director Chihiro Fujioka at the 1995 V-Jump Festival event in Japan.
+The game was officially announced by Miyamoto and co-director Chihiro Fujioka at the 1995 V-Jump Festival event in Japan.
 Miyamoto led teams at Nintendo and Square, who spent over a year developing the graphics.
-The story takes place in a newly rendered Mushroom Kingdom based on the Super Mario Bros. series.
 Square reported that the game was about 70% complete in October 1995.
 The developers created the interior elements such as columns, stairways, and exterior elements with advanced computer modeling techniques.
 Special lighting effects were used to create shadows and reflections that were meant to improve the 3D elements.
 Shinya Takahashi, who would later become head of Nintendo SPD and Nintendo EPD, designed the game's CG models.
-With guidance from Miyamoto, Square developed the game, combining role-playing aspects of previous Square games like Final Fantasy VI with the platforming elements of Nintendo's games.
-Square's Final Fantasy series was the model for the battle sequences, while the tradition of Super Mario Bros. games demanded a lot of action.
-Mario's ability to jog in eight directions and jump up or down in a three–quarter perspective gave him a (comparatively) large range of motion.
+With guidance from Miyamoto, Square developed the game, combining role-playing aspects of previous Square games like Final Fantasy VI with the platforming elements of Mario games.
+Square's Final Fantasy series was the model for the battle sequences, while the tradition of Mario games demanded a lot of action.
+Mario's ability to jog in eight directions and jump up or down in a three–quarter perspective gave him a comparatively large range of motion.
 At 70% completion, the mix of adventure and action gameplay elements placed it in a category closer to The Legend of Zelda: A Link to the Past.